 Central Africa: Angola, Cameroon, Central African Republic, Chad, Congo, Democratic Republic Congo

 Some authors group all the Wildcat subspecies under Felis silvestris and others separate them into two species - Felis silvestris in their European range and Felis lybica in the African and Asian range.

-The latest taxonomic revision uses the latter grouping and proposes the following subspecies:
+The last taxonomic revision of the Felidae cat family in 2017 uses the latter grouping and proposed the following subspecies:

 For the purposes of this website - the African Wildcat refers to the subspecies F. l. lybica and F. l. cafra.

 For the full classification of this wild cat see Felis Lineage - Felis lybica Classification - previously known as Felis silvestris lybica.

 The African Wildcat occurs in a variety of habitats due to its extensive range across most of Africa.
 The exceptions are the central tropical rainforests and only sparsely in the true deserts of the Sahara in the north.